top doc recognition

 * Don't urinate for an hour or so before your appointment - a urine sample is required during your visit

-* Bring a government photo ID, any possibly related FAA correspondence, all recent medical documentation (office notes, lab results)
+* Bring government photo ID, glasses or contacts if worn, any FAA correspondence, medical documentation (office notes, lab results)

 * MEDICATIONS: If you have taken an ADHD medication, any psychiatric medication, or any disqualifying medication; ones with side effects that would affect pilot performance.
 (See: https://www.aviationmedicine.com/medication-database/ - a great resource) Disqualifying medications and their associated conditions are a really big deal.
-Setting expectations: New applicants that have taken ADHD, anti-depression, anti-anxiety meds will be looking at a transmitted exam with deferred decision and subsequent course to certification specified by FAA.
-Certificate cannot be issued on day of exam and the process may take many months and multiple subsequent specialist evaluations to reach a certification decision.
+Setting expectations: New applicants that have taken ADHD, anti-depression, anti-anxiety meds will be looking at a transmitted exam and FAA decision.
+Certificate cannot be issued on day of exam and the process may take many months and multiple subsequent specialist evaluations for FAA to decide.

 * If you have treated high blood pressure or are medically certified via special issuance requiring physician status reports or medical testing, please obtain report or testing BEFORE your exam and bring all reports with you.
 If you take THYROID hormone replacement medication, please make sure to have TSH lab results from past 12 months.

 * See the hypertension (high blood pressure) reporting form below.
-If you take meds for high blood pressure, please print and bring form to treating doctor to complete.
+If you take meds for high blood pressure, please print and have treating doctor complete.
 Bring to your appt.

-* Pad your travel time to be on time.
+* Plan 2x estimated travel time.
 I generally can't start your exam late.
-Cancellations within 24 hours and no shows will be charged.
+Cancellations within 24 hours and no shows will be charged $125.

 * BasicMed (AN ALTERNATIVE to 3rd CLASS BUT NOT FOR First Time Examinees) - as an AME and pilot I am more familiar with the aeromedical environment than a non-AME physician.
 My signing a BasicMed certificate will be based on very similar criteria to the FAA's in determining whether you could hold a normal or special issuance 3rd class medical certificate.
 The difference is the frequency of medical exams (4 years with BasicMed) and that with BasicMed I am solely responsible for the decision, not the FAA.
 If you have a significant medical history eg. heart, neurological or psychological issue, please bring status information from a treating doctor.
 The vast majority of pilots wanting BasicMed are either not eligible or do not do their homework prior to coming for their BasicMed exam.
 Please go to BasicMed and carefully follow the checklist.
 The prepared BasicMed candidate will have held an FAA medical certificate after 2006 and will have a the BasicMed application in hand and the applicant portion completed.

-* DO NOT FLY - FAA's list of prohibited medications.
+* DO NOT FLY is FAA's list of prohibited medications.

 * DUI, DUI, DUI - This pertains to a DUI which has occurred since your previous FAA medical exam.
 For old DUI and application questions 18v. and 18w, remember that any DUI or conviction anytime, even if fully reported to FAA with many subsequent medical certificates, must be checked "YES" forever.
 DUI is an understandable "Hot Button" issue for FAA.
 If you already hold an FAA medical certificate, you know that the FAA Security Division must be notified within 60 days of anything that is, sounds or smells like a new DUI - there are all permutations on the exactly what constitutes a reportable DUI but rest assured the database search by FAA after transmission of your medical exam will surely find any alcohol or substance enforcement action regardless of its legal outcome.
 Failure to disclose is just as big a deal as the DUI itself.
 FAA is not interested in how good your lawyer is, they are interested in whether your incident is indicative of a more serious abuse or dependence issue.
 To this end, if you want me to consider issuance of your medical certificate at the time of your exam, after a recent DUI, please bring 1.
 Arrest record including documentation of actual BAC - alcohol level 2.
 Court records 3.
 Ten year state driving record in all states that your were licensed 4.
 Personal statement concerning your use of alcohol/substance prior to the incident, your rendition of the offense itself, what you have learned, and why it can never happen again.
 Suffice it to say if your alcohol level was 0.15 or above, this was not your first offense, or that you refused alcohol testing....a decision about your medical status must be deferred to FAA and a certificate cannot be issued at the time of your exam.
 Please see: DUI Info Required by FAA